12 Jul Lessons From One of the Best Seminars I’ve Ever Attended

 The full seminar was primarily learning, progressing, and performing the Olympic lifts (the snatch and clean and jerk).
 And since that seminar, I have taken many other Weightlifting seminars to continue to deepen my own skills and further understand the weightlifting movements.

 Once again, a massive thank you to Coach Glenn Pendlay for sharing his insights with myself and the attendees that day.
-Now I have shared what I learned with you.

 Thanks Coach for making a difference.